mobro-git/LEEP/README.md

 # LEEP

-Code for interactive exploration, QA, and visualization of EMF37 data.
+Code for interactive exploration, QA, and visualization of LEEP data.

 ## Files and Folders: